Loubna-brd/Fitbit_data_processing/README.md

 The data used can be found [here](https://www.kaggle.com/datasets/arashnic/fitbit)

-This code is used in: REF
+This code is used in: [reference](https://preprints.jmir.org/preprint/46149)